The Ingvar Expedition

 The expedition began sometime in the second half of the 1030s and ended in the early 1040s.
 It was the last major Swedish viking expedition.

 Ingvar and his retinue perished somewhere in the East and very few if any of the members of the company survived the journey.

 The catastrophic end of the expedition impacted the Swedish community profoundly, which is reflected in the large number of runestones raised to commemorate the participants of the event compared to other similar expeditions to England.

-The mysterious and tragic fate of the expedition gave inspiration to heroic legends about Ingvar among his contemporary.
+The mysterious and tragic fate of the expedition gave inspiration to heroic legends about Ingvar among his contemporaries.
 Ingvar’s saga was later written down more than two centuries after the expedition took place by the monk Oddr Snorrason in his largely fictional and rather fantastical retelling of the Saga of Yngvar the Far-Travelled.